Elementary in-School Opera:

 What can teachers gain?

-Accepted teachers will be required to attend an in-service on Thursday, January 9, 2014 at 4:00pm at the Dorothy Chandler Pavilion.
+Teacher attendance is required at a preparatory in-service on Thursday, December 11, 2014, at 4:00pm at the Dorothy Chandler Pavilion.

 All teachers participating in the program must attend.

 - Students will meet with LA Opera's teaching artists five times between January 9 and February 6, 2015.

 - All workshops are scheduled for one class period, one day each week between 9:00am and 3:00pm.
 One performance day to be scheduled between February 9 and February 25, 2015.